 Our legged robot research focuses on the development of autonomous robots.
 These robots are capable of traversing extreme environments (uneven, unstable and multi-type terrain) and complex indoor or confined spaces with the goal of providing remote in situ sensing, mapping, sample acquisition and actuation.
 We have two foci: 1) small- to medium-scale legged robots that are designed for indoor operation or for confined spaces, and 2) large-scale ultralight legged robots for challenging indoor and outdoor enviroments.

 Our legged robots enables sensing, mapping (3D and 3D++) and actuation in extreme environments, including:

 .
 Thick undergrowth, crops, and easily damaged terrain

 .
 Confined spaces: inside ships, power plants, aeroplane wings

-Development of advanced mechatronics systems (integrated systems with communications, sensing, processing, actuation, etc. subsystems) in support of all our R&D areas, as well as other groups within Data61 and other CSIRO Business Units.
+We develop advanced mechatronics systems (integrating systems with communications, sensing, processing, actuation, etc. subsystems) to support of all our R&D areas, as well as other groups within Data61 and other CSIRO Business Units.

 We have developed the robots and systems for 3D Lidar SLAM, 3D++, UAVs, Autonomous Vehicles, legged robotics, Guardian, etc. The team also supports the Sensor Networks Group, as well as projects for the Agriculture, Energy, Biosecurity, Oceans & Atmosphere and other CSIRO Business Units.
 The Advanced Mechatronics team also plays a core role in the design and implementation of the I3Hub at QCAT, as well as supporting I3Hubs in Melbourne and Tasmania.